CSCfi/csc-user-guide/STYLEGUIDE.md

       - Page has email, service times, phone, support request how-to

 ## Redirecting pages
- - If there's an url that is has been linked to from the outside a lot and it changes, a (temporary) redirect can be made
+ - If there's an url that has been linked to from the outside a lot and it changes (disappears), a (temporary) redirect can be made
- - Create a file with the name-of-the-old-page`.html` (or index.html if it was done that way) and as the content put:
+ - Create a file with the name-of-the-old-page`.html` (or index.html if it was done that way) and as the content:
 ```
 <!DOCTYPE html>
 <html>